Volume complexity for Janus $\mathrm{AdS}_3$ geometries: Introduction

 Defects, interfaces and boundaries are often present in interesting physical systems.
 Impurities are one of the main topics in condensed matter physics.
 From a field theory perspective, we can model these systems as a renormalization group (RG) flow where bulk and boundary degrees of freedom are coupled.
 Entanglement entropy also provides an important tool to characterize the properties of defects under RG flow.
 The entanglement entropy $S$ of an interval with length $l$ in a two-dimensional CFT centered around the defect has the following form \cite{Calabrese:2004eu} \beq S=\frac{c}{3} \log \frac{l}{\delta} +\log g \, , \eeq where $c$ is the central charge, $\delta$ the UV cutoff, and $g$ the ground state degeneracy of the defect.
 The quantity $g$ is monotonic under RG flow \cite{Affleck:1991tk} and gives a measure of the number of degrees of freedom localised on the defect.

 Holographic examples of geometries dual to defect CFTs include: \begin{itemize} \item the Randall-Sundrum model (RS) \cite{Randall:1999vf}.
-The simplest situation corresponds to a 2-dimensional brane embedded in AdS$_3$, as considered in \cite{Azeyanagi:2007qj} for the study of entanglement entropy; \item the holographic dual of CFT with boundaries (BCFT) studied in \cite{Takayanagi:2011zk,Fujita:2011fp}; and \item Janus geometries \cite{Bak:2003jk,Bak:2007jm}.
+The simplest situation corresponds to a two-dimensional brane embedded in AdS$_3$, as considered in \cite{Azeyanagi:2007qj} for the study of entanglement entropy.
+The case of a conformal defect in $d$ dimensions was recently investigated in the context of the island conjecture in relation to subregion complexity \cite{Bhattacharya:2021jrn}; \item the holographic dual of CFT with boundaries (BCFT) studied in \cite{Takayanagi:2011zk,Fujita:2011fp, Flory:2017ftd}; and \item Janus geometries \cite{Bak:2003jk,Bak:2007jm}.
 While it was originally discovered as a non-supersymmetric dilatonic deformation of $\mathrm{AdS}_5$ space \cite{Bak:2003jk}, it was later found that a similar deformation can be implemented on $\mathrm{AdS}_3 \times S^3 \times M_4 $, where $M_4$ is a compact manifold \cite{Bak:2007jm}.
 Since these solutions can be embedded into type IIB supergravity, they have well-defined top-down holographic duals. \end{itemize} All these geometries are interesting laboratories to investigate quantum information aspects of the AdS/CFT duality.
 The Janus geometry was recently considered as a background to test the pseudo-entropy, a quantum information object which is conjectured to describe a Euclidean version of the entanglement entropy \cite{Nakata:2020fjg}.

 The physics of defects may provide us deeper insights on holographic complexity.
 While this was already studied previously for the three-dimensional RS model in \cite{Chapman:2018bqj} and for BCFT \cite{Sato:2019kik, Braccia:2019xxi}, the purpose of this paper is to fill the gap for three-dimensional Janus geometries.
 Related studies focusing on fidelity can be found in \cite{MIyaji:2015mia, Bak:2015jxd, Mazhari:2016yng}.
 These backgrounds represent an important playground to test the behavior of holographic complexity because they admit many deformations with well-defined holographic duals, including the finite temperature case or time-dependent perturbations.